bubuntoid/EasyDialog/README.md

 # EasyDialog
-🌈 Create dialogs with metro, material and windows style for desktop solutions by using EasyDialog.
+EasyDialog is a framework that automatically creates UI dialogs with easy control extendability and Entity Framework's DbContext declaration style.